-When you visit the citadel of Machu Picchu, you will have the opportunity to hike one of the two mountains that surround the Wonder of the World: Huayna Picchu Mountain or Machu Picchu Mountain (not the citadel of Machu Picchu), but each one has a different appeal that makes the journey through them unique.
+When visiting the Machu Picchu citadel, you will have the opportunity to hike one of the two mountains surrounding this Wonder of the World: Huayna Picchu Mountain or Machu Picchu Mountain (not the Machu Picchu citadel itself).
+Each offers a unique attraction that makes the hike distinct and memorable.

-Huayna Picchu Mountain, whose Quechua meaning would be "Young Mountain", is located at 2,667 m of height on the north side of the Machu Picchu citadel.
-The path to reach the top of this mountain is more complicated, as it has stairs and very steep narrow paths.
-This route is not recommended for people who suffer from vertigo, nor is it recommended for children under 12 years old or elderly people.
+Huayna Picchu Mountain, which in Quechua means "Young Mountain," is located at an altitude of 2,667 meters, to the north of the Machu Picchu citadel.
+The trail to reach the summit of this mountain is more challenging, as it features steep stairs and narrow paths.
+This hike is not recommended for those who suffer from vertigo, nor for children under 12 or elderly individuals.

-Machu Picchu Mountain, is located at 3,082 m of height on the south side of the Machu Picchu citadel.
-Being higher than Huayna Picchu Mountain, it has more friendly and less demanding features, as its ascent is not very steep, it has wider paths and rest points along the way.
+Machu Picchu Mountain is located at an altitude of 3,082 meters, to the south of the Machu Picchu citadel.
+Being higher than Huayna Picchu Mountain, it features more friendly and less demanding characteristics.
+Its ascent is not as steep, and it has wider paths and resting points along the way.

 To make your choice easier, we present a comparative table of both trails: